jullebli/tietokantasovellus-S2020/README.md

 - user removes a recipe
 - user can search for recipes based on an ingredient/ingredients
 - user can search for a recipe based on a string
-(- user can search for recipes based on tags)
+- (user can search for recipes based on tags)
-(- user can determine if user's recipes are public or private) (- user gets the locations of the ingredients that are listed in Foodie.fi)
+- (user can determine if user's recipes are public or private)
+- (user gets the locations of the ingredients that are listed in Foodie.fi)

 ## Database structure